Peter Lebeck: Legacy

-The epitaph is currently housed in the U.S. Forestry Service ranger station at Fort Tejon.
+The epitaph was housed in the U.S. Forestry Service ranger station at Fort Tejon, and is now at the Kern County Museum in Bakersfield.
 The Native Sons and Daughters of the El Tejon and Bakersfield parlors placed a granite monument at the site on 5 April 1936.
 E Clampus Vitus dedicated a plaque on the site on 14 October 1972.
 Further, the Kern County division of E Clampus Vitus is named Peter Lebeck Chapter #1866.
 Mary Hunter Austin's novel Isidro, published serially in The Atlantic, features a Peter Lebecque, who lives in a hut in Cañada de las Uvas.
 He is killed by a bear and buried under an oak in Tejon Pass.
 Austin also describes Lebeck and the Lebeck Oak in The Flock.
 San Joaquin poet Don Thompson writes of Lebeck in his collection Local Color.
 The town of Lebec, California is named for him, and the tree he is buried under is likewise known as the Peter Lebeck Oak.

 The Fort Tejon Historical Park holds a "ghost night" every October 17 in reference to Lebeck.